MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#out-of-distribution-generalization">:open_file_folder: [<b><i>Full List of Out-of-Distribution Generalization</i></b>]</a>.

+- Is Large-Scale Pretraining the Secret to Good Domain Generalization? [[paper]](https://arxiv.org/abs/2412.02856)
+  - Piotr Teterwak, Kuniaki Saito, Theodoros Tsiligkaridis, Bryan A. Plummer, Kate Saenko.
+  - Key Word: Domain Generalization; Pretraining.
+  - <details><summary>Digest</summary> This paper examines Multi-Source Domain Generalization (DG), where models are trained on multiple source domains to generalize to unseen target domains.
+It questions whether recent DG improvements stem from better methods or stronger pretraining and finds that perceptual similarity to pretraining data is insufficient for strong performance.
+Instead, the authors propose the Alignment Hypothesis, which asserts that DG performance depends on the alignment of image and class label text embeddings.
+Experiments confirm this hypothesis, revealing that existing methods perform well on data similar to pretraining (IP) but struggle on dissimilar data (OOP).
+The findings emphasize the need for DG methods capable of generalizing beyond pretraining alignment.

 - Transformation-Invariant Learning and Theoretical Guarantees for OOD Generalization. [[paper]](https://arxiv.org/abs/2410.23461)
   - Omar Montasser, Han Shao, Emmanuel Abbe.
   - Key Word: Out-of-Distribution Generalization; Distributionally Robust Optimization.